TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Pray that the Road is Long

 From the sky, Guatemala opens suddenly.
-Inactive volcanoes and the Sierra Cuchumatanes surround Izaball, a glassy lake surrounded by quaint fishing villages and dotted by an occasional sailboat.
-Guatemala City at this point is mostly obscured.
-Paradise remains intact.
+Inactive volcanoes and the Sierra Cuchumatanes surround Izaball, a glassy lake surrounded by quaint fishing villages dotted by occasional sailboats.
+At this point, Guatemala City is mainly obscured, but paradise remains intact.

 Et in Arcadia Ego

-98% of Guatemala City´s 3 million person population lives in poverty.
+98% of Guatemala City´s one million-person population lives in poverty.
 It is the largest city in Central America.
-Since there are no zoning laws, the city sprawls into a seemingly endless network of shantytowns.
-When people do have money, they often spend it on building a larger home.
-They inevitably run out of funds during construction so you will find a colorful plaster lower level with a second floor made of patched up scrap wood.
-Men consider wearing condoms a sign of weakness and most believe that birth control makes women sick.
-The AIDS rate soars.
-Moreover, Guatemala is a key transition country for the cocaine grown in South America.
+Since no zoning laws exist, the city sprawls into a seemingly endless network of shantytowns.
+When people have money, they often spend it on building a larger home.
+During construction, they inevitably run out of funds so that you will find a colorful plaster lower level with a second floor of patched-up scrap wood.
+Men consider wearing condoms a sign of weakness, and most believe that birth control makes women sick — the AIDS rate soars.
+Moreover, Guatemala is a crucial transition country for the cocaine grown in South America.

 I asked a beggar sitting outside of a church why he was poor.
-He told be he did not think he was poor because he was healthy enough to walk to church and could enjoy the company of friends.
-This man’s name was Fernando and he lost one of his eyes in a car accident as a child.
+He told me he did not think he was poor because he was healthy enough to walk to church and enjoy the company of friends.
+This man’s name was Fernando, and he lost one of his eyes in a car accident as a child.
 He told me I speak good Spanish, but my accent is mierda (shit).
-Although I could only understand clips of the priest’s homily this morning, his message was, to put it bluntly, that people’s lives suck, but to find happiness is to embrace human connection, trust in God and treat people calmly.
+Although I could only understand clips of the priest’s homily this morning, his message was, to put it bluntly, that people’s lives suck, but to find happiness is to embrace human connection, trust in God, and treat people calmly.

-In the streets, stray dogs are about as common as squirrels in Hyde Park.
-At first I thought this would offer the multitude of children throughout the city ample companions.
-When I saw my first twisted corpse of a yellow and brow mutt in the middle of the street, I realized that to love a dog in Guatemala City is to have your heart broken every other day.
+Stray dogs are about as common in the streets as squirrels in Hyde Park.
+At first, I thought this would offer the multitude of children throughout the city ample companions.
+When I saw my first twisted corpse of a yellow and brown mutt in the middle of the street, I realized that to love a dog in Guatemala City is to have your heart broken every other day.

-I asked Mauricio, one of the people I am traveling with, about his family but he was more interested in learning how to curse in English.
-He offered to get my friend Josh and I laid and was disappointed when he learned that we both have girlfriends back home.
-Mauricio has many ¨girlfriends¨ and he told me that one of them asks him why he never says he likes her or calls her pretty.
+I asked Mauricio, one of the people I am traveling with, about his family, but he was more interested in learning how to curse in English.
+He offered to get my friend Josh and me laid and was disappointed when he realized we both had girlfriends back home.
+Mauricio has many ¨girlfriends."
+He told me that one of them asked him why he never said he liked her or called her pretty.
 He honestly did not have the words to say such a thing.

 According to Brother Pat, our leader here, we can trust Mauricio with our lives.